 Ms. Podberesky has co-authored a chapter on release procedures in the California Criminal Law Procedure and Practice, 2nd edition treatise, and has been a presenter at various conferences and seminars on issues concerning criminal law and representation of the accused.

-She is a Fellow of and currently serves as Secretary for the American Board of Criminal Lawyers, and has been a member of the Board of Governors, the Chair of the Governmental Misconduct Committee, and former co-chair of the Amicus Curiae Committee of the California Attorneys For Criminal Justice.
+She is a Fellow and former President of the American Board of Criminal Lawyers, and has been a member of the Board of Governors, the Chair of the Governmental Misconduct Committee, and former co-chair of the Amicus Curiae Committee of the California Attorneys For Criminal Justice.
 She has been a member of the Board of Directors for the Criminal Courts Bar Association, a faculty member in the trial advocacy training program for the National Institute of Trial Advocacy, and a staff attorney to Judge William Webster for the Webster Commission, which was formed to evaluate the Los Angeles Police Department response to the 1992 Los Angeles riots.
 Ms. Podberesky has acted as a lawyer representative for the Ninth Circuit Judicial Conference, a volunteer attorney for the American Civil Liberties Union, and as an arbitrator for fee disputes with the Los Angeles County Bar Associate Dispute Resolution Services.
 She has provided pro bono legal services to several non-profit organizations including LA Youth Network, PETA and Greenpeace.

 She is a member of the American Bar Association, Los Angeles County Bar Association, Federal Bar Association, Criminal Courts Bar Association and the National Association of Criminal Defense Attorneys.